octue/twined-gcp/README.md

-# octue-gcp
+# twined-gcp
-Helpers for running octue on GCP
+Helpers for running Twined on GCP.